pola-rs/polars-book/user_guide/src/dsl/groupby.md

 # GroupBy

-> The GroupBy page is under construction
+> The GroupBy page is under construction.

 ## A multithreaded approach